-Generally it is not possible to provide a like-vehicle as a courtesy rental.
+It may not be possible to provide a like-vehicle as a courtesy rental.

 Additional Program Information

 All program options, such as shuttle service, may not be available at every dealer.
 Please contact your dealer for specific information about availability.
 All Courtesy Transportation arrangements will be administered by appropriate dealer personnel.